carlsborg/dust/docs/create_cluster.md

 dust:2016-03-30 13:52:01,636 | ok
 ```

-You can see the new cluster with $show/ex:
+You can see the new cluster with $show or $show -v:

 ```
 dust:2016-04-01 23:48:57,732 | Nodes in region: us-east-1